#Study_Abroad

 Job Prospects in Canada

-In recent years, Canada has welcomed a large number of international students, offering them various work opportunities during and after their studies.
-Forbes and US News rankings highlight Canada as the best G20 country for business operations.
-The Economist Intelligence Unit predicts Canada will be the 3rd best G7 country for business from 2018 to 2022.
-According to Statistics Canada (2021), about 60% of international students employed during or after their studies became landed immigrants within 10 years of their first study permit.
+In recent years, Canada has emerged as a top destination for international students, not only for its quality education but also for the wide range of work opportunities available during and after studies.
+Recognized by Forbes and US News as the best G20 country for business operations, and ranked by The Economist Intelligence Unit as the third-best G7 country for business (2018–2022), Canada continues to attract students aiming for global career prospects.
+According to Statistics Canada (2021), approximately 60% of international students who worked during or after their studies became landed immigrants within 10 years of receiving their first study permit—highlighting strong pathways to permanent residency.

 With a Canadian student visa, students can work up to 20 hours per week in paid jobs while studying.
-Part-time jobs in Canada are typically paid by the hour, averaging around $13-16.
-As per a recent update, international students with off-campus work authorization on their study permit aren't limited to 20 hours per week; they can work full-time during school breaks.
+Part-time jobs in Canada roles typically pay between $13 to $16 per hour.
+Additionally, students can work full-time during scheduled breaks such as winter or summer holidays.
+As per recent updates, international students with off-campus work authorization are no longer limited to 20 hours per week, offering greater flexibility to support themselves financially.

-Get to know the highest paying jobs in Canada.
-The average salary of graduates in Canada is $74,819 per year or $38.37 per hour.
-Find the job roles and their average annual salary from the table below.
+Explore some of the highest paying jobs in Canada. and discover where your career path could lead.
+On average, graduates in Canada earn $74,819 per year or approximately $38.37 per hour.
+Check the table below to see various job roles along with their corresponding average annual salaries.

 Job Roles Average Salary in CAD per year